Frequently Asked Questions

 How much homework can a student expect in the Upper School?

-The amount of homework each student receives varies on the classes their choose to take.
-Upper schoolers in regular classes average two to two and a half hours of homework per week per class, while students in advanced courses might average four to five hours per week per class.
+The amount of homework each student receives varies by the classes they choose.
+Upper schoolers in regular classes average 2–2.5 hours of homework per week, per class, while students in advanced courses might average 4–5 hours per week, per class.
 The process of choosing classes is collaborative–students generally work with their advisors, current teachers, parents, and counselors to create a schedule that will be challenging but not overwhelming.

 Rowland Hall believes in meaningful homework that extends the in-class learning process.
 We do not believe in homework for the sake of homework.
-We routinely check in with students about their stress levels and anxiety and take steps to make sure work is manageable.
+We routinely check in with students about their stress levels and anxiety, and take steps to make sure work is manageable.
+Additionally, no homework is given over the school's five breaks: fall, Thanksgiving, winter, February, and April.

 Indeed, we do!
-Learn more about our ever-expanding STEM program and our Robotics team.
+Learn more about our ever-expanding STEM program and computer science program (including our robotics teams).

 What extracurricular activities are available?